n6333373/sublime-self-patcher/README.md

 ### Patch External Sublime Text/Merge

+If your application is installed in a place which requires admin/root permission to write, you can use this plugin to create a patched executable in a temporarily directory.

 Click the menu: `Help ⇒ Patch External Sublime Text/Merge` and then select the executable of Sublime Text/Merge.

 ## Q&A